besartelezi/chatroom-exercise/README.md

 Years of Art School, Graphic Designing and 'Less is More'-propaganda will be thrown away.

 I do hope, that I do not lose my own humanity in the process, all for the sake of memes...
+But all jokes aside, I do think this is a very good learning experience.
+Until now, I have been using the 'Less is More' method, designing everything the way I'd like it to be.
+But I think this has really narrowed down my way of thinking and just keeps me repeating the same stuff the entire time.

+Trying to make it look as ugly as possible forces me to try out **a lot** of new stuff I'd normally never even imagine to try.
+Making the UI look as ugly as possible, while still making it clear for the user how to use it.
+That's my own personal goal.
 I hope I can make myself proud on this assignment and achieve this personal goal of mine.

 ![alt-text](images/graphic_design_is_my_passion.jpg)